-In the 2017-2018 academic year, the Phase 2 URAP project aims to implement SunSmart strategies to provide safer and healthier schoolyards for students and educators.
-Research activities will include utilizing the previous URAP SunSmart data gathered, analyzed and mapped, use of Geographic Information Science (GIS) technology to support design, planning and project management activities, and faculty/student-led workshops aimed at executing schoolyard SunSmart GeoDesigns.
+In the 2017-2018 academic year, the Phase 2 URAP project implemented SunSmart strategies to provide safer and healthier schoolyards for students and educators.
+Research activities included utilizing the previous URAP SunSmart data gathered, analyzed and mapped, use of Geographic Information Science (GIS) technology to support design, planning and project management activities, and faculty/student-led workshops aimed at executing schoolyard SunSmart GeoDesigns.

-• Use the results of the previous SunSmart and URAP research projects and 2-D and 3-D spatial technologies available through Geographic Information Systems (GIS), to support the development of construction management plans for proposed GeoDesigns of shade structures in schoolyards for presentation to stakeholders.
+• used the results of the previous SunSmart and URAP research projects and 2-D and 3-D spatial technologies available through Geographic Information Systems (GIS), to support the development of construction management plans for proposed GeoDesigns of shade structures in schoolyards for presentation to stakeholders;

-• Define all aspects of the implementation plans, such as who the stakeholders are and what communities are involved, funding opportunities to construct and install the shade structures, construction materials required and permitted, subcontractors required for the construction and installation, all building and land use codes that must be adhered to, and the time frame required for construction to be carried out at each participating school.
+• defined all aspects of the implementation plans, such as who the stakeholders are and what communities are involved, funding opportunities to construct and install the shade structures, construction materials required and permitted, subcontractors required for the construction and installation, all building and land use codes that must be adhered to, and the time frame required for construction to be carried out at each participating school;

-• Iterate the proposed designs toward implementation of the methodology of the GeoDesigns generated in the previous URAP study.
-This process is inevitably unique, specific to the members of the team – faculty, student interns, stakeholders, contractors, funding entities – in each schoolyard.
-Iterations will take the form of workshops and/or presentations to stakeholders that highlight the importance of SunSmart approaches that incorporate realistic GeoDesign options for new shade structures for each school.
+• iterated the proposed designs toward implementation of the methodology of the GeoDesigns generated in workshops and presentations to stakeholders that highlighted the importance of SunSmart approaches that incorporate realistic GeoDesign options for new shade structures for each school; and

-• Produce a final presentation for each of the three participating schools, and for all stakeholders.
-The presentations will highlight the importance of SunSmart approaches and the long-term benefits of the shade structures.
-The intention would be to both further educate children in tangible solutions and to illustrate to the schools, i.e. School Boards and PTSA’s, concrete steps taken to solve the problem.
+• produced a final presentation for each of the three participating schools, and for all stakeholders tofurther educate children in tangible solutions and to illustrate to the school boards and PTSA’s the concrete steps taken to solve the problem.

-The research will culminate in a three-day workshop at which the GeoDesign students will present their alternative plans for implementing specific design scenarios aimed at reducing sun exposure among children at the five partner schools.
-The students, as a team, will produce the project management plans and final results of the designs implemented in the real world, including presentations at schools and for other stakeholders as needed, and prepare a final technical report on the methodology and results of this summer project.
-This report will detail information about the final designs chosen for each school, implementation plans including construction management schedules, costs and funding sources identified and/or obtained, and PDF’s of any final presentations.
+The research culminated in a three-day workshop at which the GeoDesign students presented their alternative plans for implementing specific design scenarios aimed at reducing sun exposure among children at the five partner schools.
+The students, as a team, produced the project management plans and final results of the designs implemented in the real world, including presentations at schools and for other stakeholders as needed, and prepared a final technical report on the methodology and results of this summer project.
+This report detailed information about the final designs chosen for each school, implementation plans including construction management schedules, costs and funding sources identified and/or obtained, and PDF’s of any final presentations.

 3D Visualization and Decision-making: Applications for the USC University Park Campus

-In 2017-2018, the team will meld together all the components of the virtual campus environment — buildings, fountains, trees, and other elements — using the newest technology to make the models available online.
+The 2017-2018 team melded together all the components of the virtual campus environment -- buildings, fountains, trees, and other elements -- using the newest technology to make the models available online.

 The team has included undergraduates Elizabeth Berson, Grace Corsi, Courtney Fassett, Robin Franke, Julia Fruithandler, Eliza Gutierrez-Dewar, Diana Kim, Sarah Ladhani, Leo Ngo, Teddy Park, Joanna Wang, and graduate students Nandan Nayak and Yuqing Qian.

-Research participation continues to be funded by the Provost’s USC Undergraduate Research Associates (URAP) Program and the USC Dornsife Student Opportunities for Academic Research (SOAR) Program.
+Research participation was funded by the Provost’s USC Undergraduate Research Associates (URAP) Program and the USC Dornsife Student Opportunities for Academic Research (SOAR) Program.

 US National Park System Light Pollution